Prem01-cyber/RHEL/notes.md

 ### Creating links
 - `ln` command is used to create links (Hard link by default)
+  - `ln file1 file2` -> Creates a hard link for file1 with the name of file2
 - `ln -s` is used to create soft links

 ### Removing links